jeka-dev/jeka/docs/articles/listicle-why-i-made-it.md

 Distributing Java applications is not straightforward: it involves creating JAR files, OS-specific launch scripts, installation/run documentation, infrastructure for hosting binaries, and a process for pushing updates.

-A much simpler process would consist in pushing application code to a public Git repository, and let user execute it on their machine with a single command.
+A simpler approach would be to push the application code to a public Git repository and allow users to execute it efficiently on their machines with a single command, without additional JVM launch time.

-Thanks to its high portability, JeKa enables any Java application to be transparently built and run with a single command on most machines, efficiently caching binaries after the initial run for faster execution.
+Thanks to its high portability, JeKa enables any Java application to be built and run with a single command on most machines.
+It caches binaries after the initial run, ensuring direct execution for subsequent runs.